 Singled [Out]: A documentary on the rise of the single woman

-Just the other day, I found myself in a little Carlton café waiting to meet Mariona.
-You see, Mariona Guiu and Ariadna Relea have co-directed a documentary called Singled [Out] and I was fascinated.
-Fascinated because these talented women were making a documentary about the struggle single women over thirty were encountering in Australia and fascinated because this story reveals that this experience is common in other countries.
+Just the other day, I found myself in a little Carlton café waiting to meet Mariona Guiu.
+Mariona has co-directed a documentary with Ariadna Relea called Singled [Out] and I was fascinated.
+Fascinated because these talented women were making a documentary about the struggle single women over thirty were encountering and fascinated because this story reveals that this experience is not limited to us here in Australia.
 The film follows five women, a Melbournian, two from Shanghai, one from Istanbul and another from Barcelona.

-I was early for our meeting, for the first time in my life, and flirted with the waiter for shits and giggles and generally out of habit.
-He sat down during a quiet moment, “So why are you interviewing her?”
+I was early for our meeting, the one New Year’s resolution I have ever kept, and flirted with the waiter out of habit.
+He sat down during a quiet moment, “So you’re interviewing someone?
+Why her?”

 I explained what the film was about and how I thought it was strong to take your pain and actually do something with it.
 I had read the media release on the film and saw that Mariona had struggled with her singleness, like I have.
 Her friend and fellow film-maker Ariadna told her to stop looking for a man and start looking for some answers and this set them on a journey around the world.
 I had to meet this woman.